Diamond in a Square Quilt Block

 **Cut each square once diagonally for a total of 4 right triangles.

-For two more ways to make this Diamond in a Square or Square in a Square unit, click here.
+Several methods to make a Square in a Square

 This article was printed from Generations-Quilt-Patterns.com